francescabarnes/advanced-queries/SQL-questionnaire.md

 solution: `109`

 ### 34) Which check number paid for order 10210.
-Tip: Pay close attention to the date fields on both tables to solve this.
+Tip: Pay close attention to the date fields on both tables to solve this. --- CHECK

 ```
 SELECT checkNumber